 All our nursing courses are required to be approved by the UK Nursing and Midwifery Council (NMC); you’ll be eligible to apply for registration with them when you graduate.

 We work with employers to make sure you gain the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through your placements.

-To be eligible to apply for one of our degree apprenticeships, you'll first need to be in a full-time position with one of our partner employers.
-Here you can view our current vacancies and sign up to receive email alerts when new vacancies become available.Browse current vacancies Sign up for vacancy alerts
+To be eligible to apply for one of our apprenticeships, you’ll first need to be in a full-time position with one of our partner employers.
+Here you can find out about current vacancies.Browse current vacancies

 To apply for an apprenticeship, you need to have the support of your employer.
 If you already have the support of your employer or have any questions before talking to them, please do not hesitate to contact one of our apprenticeship experts who will be happy to help.